mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ## Overview

-The Rhino Renderer Development Kit (AKA _RDK_) is a collection of tools that extend the Rhino application platform with visualization-specific capabilities.
+The RDK is a collection of tools that extend the Rhino application platform with visualization-specific capabilities.
+Third-party developers can use the RDK SDK to integrate their renderers into Rhino.

-The RDK underpins the [Brazil for Rhino](http://brazil.mcneel.com/) product, and all of the above features are supported in that product.
-However, all of these features are available to third-party developers to integrate their products into Rhino.

 ## Features